PostHog/posthog.com/contents/docs/libraries/nuxt-js.md

 PostHog makes it easy to get data about usage of your [Nuxt.js](https://nuxt.com/) app.
 Integrating PostHog into your app enables analytics about user behavior, custom events capture, session replays, feature flags, and more.

 This guide walks you through integrating PostHog into your app for both Nuxt.js major versions `2` and `3`.
-We'll use the [JavaScript](/docs/libraries/js) SDK.
+We'll use the [PostHog JavaScript web](/docs/libraries/js) SDK.

 This tutorial is aimed at Nuxt.js users which run Nuxt in `spa` or `universal` mode.
 You can see a working example of the Nuxt v3.0 integration in our [Nuxt.js demo app](https://github.com/PostHog/posthog-js/tree/master/playground/nuxtjs)